hugecheese/morpheus/README.md

 - Are two different encryption algorithms needed?
 Complicates encrypted messages
 - Differentiate between signed/unsigned and 32/64 bits for integers
 - Explicitly mark `m.room.message.feedback` as deprecated
+- Specify all the enum variants for `RoomVersionsCapability.available`
+- Why `m.room_key_request` instead of `m.room.key_request`? inconsistent with most events
+- Type names should either be PascalCase or have spaces between each word, not a mix of both
+- Make all type names 100% unambiguous: There is Event, EventContent (which isn't actually the content of the previous Event), unnamed-event-content (this time for the actual Event type), State, StateEvent (which IS the event for the State), RoomEvent, RoomEventContent, ToDevice, Event (for ToDevice only), etc. These names are inconsistent.
+Some of them have a `Content` suffix, others do not.
+- Redaction shouldn't be determined based off the absense/presence of a field, there should just be a boolean called `redacted`, or maybe some enum of the state of a given message.
+Determing state based off absense of JSON fields makes client implementations really clunky.
+- The specification shouldn't mark things as `Required` when they are [supposedly optional](https://github.com/matrix-org/synapse/issues/6225).
+If they are required ONLY for sending, then it should be specified as such.
+- Question: the `ToDevice` event will specify the `type`, but unlike most other events, the `EventContent` doesn't depend on any type.
+Does ToDevice need to specify the type?
+Or should the content be in a different format that varies based off the type?
+- Document `m.accepted_terms`
+- Specification of the fields on `m.direct` is incomplete/absent
+- Undocumented `m.push_rules.device`?
+- Why two possible types per field? `PushRule.actions` is weird to implement and seems to be lacking in documentation.
+- Inconsistent specification of `m.receipt`.
+Normally, any maps of ids to objects are specified as `{string: object}`, but for `m.receipt`, we oddly specify the name of the key as the type of key (which is not the name).
+Unclear and inconsistent with all other map fields.
+- `m.receipt` overall has a very strange and non-obvious layout, and all the fields are optional for no apparent reason.
+- Inconsistent naming: `ts` vs `timestamp`

 # License
 Morpheus is free software: you can redistribute it and/or modify it under the terms of the GNU Affero General Public License, version 3, as published by the Free Software Foundation.